 Elder abandonment, sometimes called "older adult abandonment" or "senior abandonment," is a form of older adult abuse.
 It occurs when a person has assumed responsibility for providing care to an elderly individual -- but then deserts that individual.
-There are variations in how states define elder abandonment, but the general principles are the same.

-Background on Elder Abandonment
+Elder Abandonment Background

 Older Adult Abandonment vs. Older Adult Neglect

-Neglect is also a form of mistreatment and older adult abuse.
-Neglect occurs when assigned caregivers, whether professionals or family members, fail to meet the needs of the older adult.
+Neglect is a form of mistreatment and older adult abuse.
+Neglect occurs when caregivers, whether professionals or family members, fail to meet the needs of the older adult.
 It is common to see withholding of basic needs such as:

 Elder Abandonment: State Law Basics